mjhea0/mjhea0.github.com/source/_posts/2012-12-14-crash-course-in-web2py-part-4-managing-form-records.markdown

 Alright.
 In this tutorial I'll show you how to modify the controller so that the end user can update and delete records.
 At this point, I assume:

 1. You have web2py already installed => [part 1](http://mherman.org/blog/2012/11/27/crash-course-in-web2py-part-1/)
-2. You know what a web form is
-3. You created the skeleton web form => [part 2](http://mherman.org/blog/2012/12/01/crash-course-in-web2py-part-2-web-forms/)
+1. You created the skeleton web form => [part 2](http://mherman.org/blog/2012/12/01/crash-course-in-web2py-part-2-web-forms/)
-4. You added data validation (with the help of Han Solo) => [part 3](http://mherman.org/blog/2012/12/06/crash-course-in-web2py-part-3-form-validation/)
+1. You added data validation (with the help of Han Solo) => [part 3](http://mherman.org/blog/2012/12/06/crash-course-in-web2py-part-3-form-validation/)

 Let's begin ...